protono/hello-algo/algos.md

 >**Why is the worst time complexity of bucket sorting $O(n^2)$?**
 >In the worst case, all elements are grouped into the same bucket.
 If we adopt an $O(n^2)$ algorithm to sort these elements, the time complexity is $O(n^2)$.

-12. Divide and conquer
+## Chapter 12: Divide and conquer

 >**Abstract**
 >The puzzle is broken down layer by layer, making it simpler each time.
 >
 >Divide and conquer reveals an important truth: start simple, and nothing is complicated.

-12.1.
+### 12.1 Divide and conquer algorithm

 "Divide and Conquer" is a very important and common algorithmic strategy.
 Divide and conquer is usually implemented based on recursion, including two steps of "divide" and "conquer".

 1. **Divide (partition stage)**: Recursively decompose the original problem into two or more sub-problems until the smallest sub-problem is reached.
 2. **Conquer (merging stage)**: Starting from the smallest sub-problem with known solutions, the solutions to the sub-problems are combined from bottom to top to construct a solution to the original problem.